FreekDS/De-Lijn-Realtime/README.md

 ## Running the project
 Running the project is quite simple.
 The script start_frontend.sh starts the front-end server and the start_backend.sh file starts the back-end server.
-No sudo rights are required to run these scripts
+No sudo rights are required to run these scripts.
+If you want to start the servers manually, you can look into the scripts.
+They both contain one line that also can be executed in the terminal without the use of the scripts.

 ## Configuration
 The back- and front-end both have a configuration file to set some global variables.